-One of the best things you can do if you are caught in a lightning storm while being far away from a safe place is to avoid standing anywhere near a tall tree or tall objects in general and lie on the ground.
+One of the best things you can do if you are caught in a thunderstorm while being far away from a safe place is to avoid standing anywhere near a tall tree or tall objects in general and lie on the ground.
 If you are in a forest, try to find cover in a location with many tree growths or a low dry area.
 While in a heavily wooded area, it is safer to be outside the tent than inside.

 In case you’re in an open area, do your best to find a valley and crouch down into the smallest target possible.
 Cover your ears and avoid making contact with the ground by balancing on the balls of your feet.
 If you’re so unlucky that you’re the water, try to get to shore as fast as possible and apply one of the previously mentioned strategies, namely the one for the forest or open area.
 If possible, get down off hilltops and ridges.
 Don’t forget that lightning can occur even after several minutes after a storm, for which it is best to avoid open ground or high places for 30 minutes after the storm.